The Infinite-message Limit of Two-terminal Interactive Source Coding: Iterative algorithm for computing and

 \section{Iterative algorithm for computing $R_{sum,t}^A(\cdot)$ and $R_{sum,\infty}(\cdot)$}

-Although Theorem~\ref{thm:functioncomp} provides a characterization of $\rho_{\infty}$ and $R_{sum,\infty}$ that is not obtained by taking a limit, it does not directly provide an algorithm to evaluate $R_{sum,\infty}$.
-To efficiently represent and search for the least element of $\mathcal F(\mathcal P_{XY})$ is nontrivial because each element is a functional; not a scalar.
-The proof of Theorem~\ref{thm:functioncomp}, however, inspires an iterative algorithm for evaluating $R_{sum,t}^A$ and $R_{sum,\infty}$.
+Although Theorem~\ref{thm:functioncomp} provides a characterization of $\rho_{\infty}$ and $R_{sum,\infty}$ that is not obtained by taking a limit, it does not directly provide an algorithm to evaluate $R_{sum,\infty}$. {If an expression for an achievable sum-rate as a function of $p_{XY}$ is available, we can use Corollary~\ref{cor:optimalitytest} to test whether it coincides with the infinite-message limit.
+In some cases, as in Section~\ref{section:examples}, we may get lucky and the achievable sum-rate expression will pass the test.
+In such cases, we will obtain a closed-form expression for the infinite-message limit.
+In other cases, a computer-based numerical evaluation may be the only recourse.} To efficiently represent and search for the least element of $\mathcal F(\mathcal P_{XY})$ is nontrivial because each element is a functional; not a scalar.
+Corollary~\ref{cor:hypograph}, however, inspires an iterative algorithm for evaluating $R_{sum,t}^A$ and $R_{sum,\infty}$.
+Corollary~\ref{cor:hypograph} states that $\rho^A_t$ can be constructed {on any given $X$-marginal perturbation set} by taking {the} convex hull of the hypograph of $\rho^B_{t-1}$ on {the} $X$-marginal perturbation set.
+To determine $\rho_{t}^A(p_{XY})$ for all $p_{XY}\in\; \mathcal P_{XY}$, we can, in principle, first choose a cover for $\mathcal P_{XY}$ made up of $X$-marginal perturbation sets, say $\{\mathcal P_{Y|X}(p_{XY})\}_{p_{XY}\in\; \mathcal A}$, where $\mathcal A \subseteq \mathcal P_{XY}$, and then take convex hulls in every {$X$-marginal} perturbation set in the cover. {This idea leads to the following ``alternating marginal concavification'' algorithm.}